Alignak-monitoring/alignak-doc/source/20_annexes/host.rst

 poller_tag
   This variable is used to define the poller_tag of the host.
 All checks of this hosts will only take by pollers that have this value in their poller_tags parameter.

-  By default the pollerag value is 'None', so all untagged pollers can take it because None is set by default for them.
+  By default the poller_tag value is 'None', so all untagged pollers can take it because None is set by default for them.

 reactionner_tag
   This variable is used to define the reactionner_tag of notifications_commands from this service.
 All of theses notifications will be taken by reactionners that have this value in their reactionner_tags parameter.

-  By default there is no reactionner_tag, so all untaggued reactionners can take it.
+  By default there is no reactionner_tag, so all untagged reactionners can take it.

 business_impact
   This variable is used to set the importance we gave to this host for the business from the less important (0 = nearly nobody will see if it's in error) to the maximum (5 = you lost your job if it fail).
 The default value is 2.